 Chinese grammar is fairly easy and straight-forward, especially at the beginner level.
 That said, you’ll still want to spend a bit of time looking at things more closely.

-Chinese Zero to Hero! has released some awesome grammar videos for HSK 1, HSK 2, and HSK 3 level on Youtube.
+Chinese Zero to Hero! has released some excellent grammar videos for HSK 1 – HSK 4 on Youtube.
 They have great explanations with lots of example sentences.
 They actually manage to make grammar a bit more fun too.

 Chinese Grammar Wiki is another great resource for learning Chinese grammar online.
 Grammar points are organized by difficulty level with lots of example sentences for you to reference.